Image source:

 Milk Production and Processing

-The country is home to approximately 49.6 million head of dairy cattle, enabling the production of over 42 million metric tons of milk annually.
-However, only about 5% of this milk, roughly 2.1 million metric tons, is processed formally.
-This processed milk largely caters to the urban population through structured distribution networks.
+With approximately 49.6 million dairy cattle, Pakistan produces an impressive 42 million metric tons of milk annually.
+Despite this substantial production, only about 5%, roughly 2.1 million metric tons, is processed through formal channels, targeted primarily at urban centers through organized distribution networks.

 Cheese, Milk Powder, and Whey Production